Does Your Work Matter?

 Maybe this leads more attachers to break the rules.
 Maybe it doesn’t.

-Eventually, and inevitably, something goes wrong.
+But eventually, inevitably, something goes wrong.
 There’s a lawsuit, or unauthorized attachments are discovered and investigated.
 There’s an outage that could have been prevented.
 Someone gets hurt.

 At this point, the pole owner must respond with more stringent standards, processes, and proactive defensive action.
 There’s hesitation now, and trust is eroding quickly.
 And the cycle continues.

-Pole owners are forced to adapt processes to catch bad actors, and those playing by the rules have to adapt, too.
+Pole owners are forced to adapt processes to catch bad actors, and those playing by the rules have to adapt too.
 Frustration builds, mistakes keep being made, and on and on and on.

 But we believe there is a way out.